ChromeDevTools/devtools-frontend/front_end/panels/timeline/README.md

 1. `#xPixelForEventOnChart` will calculate the X position from a given `OverlayEntry` (e.g. an entry from the main thread).
 1. `pixelHeightForEventOnChart` will calculate the pixel height of an entry.
 1. `#yPixelForEventOnChart` will calculate the Y pixel for an entry on the timeline.

+Now you are ready to use this new type of overlays, to add/remove it you can check the [Overlays](#overlays) section.

 ### Charts